Avalander/blog-posts/union-types.md

 ## Example 1: handle errors in node

 Let's pretend we are building a REST API using node and express.js.
-Our API has an endpoint that fetches a pony from the database by id.
+Our API has an endpoint that returns a pony from the database by id.

 Our express app looks something like this.